zoharl3/suspend_process/README.md

 Some games don't even allow you to pause, e.g., "Lords of the Fallen."

-You could manually suspend the process, but the main window will stay in the taskbar and sometimes cause trouble.
+You could manually suspend the process, but the main window will stay on the taskbar and sometimes cause trouble.

 If there's a convenient save, you could simply exit.
-But running the game each time is usually a hassle.
+But running the game each time is a hassle.

 Instead, via a shortcut (on the desktop) to a script, a game can be paused and resumed conveniently, hiding and showing its main window.